After 50 matches, seven of the eight Indian Premier League teams are still in contention to feature in the playoffs stage of the competition.

 Kolkata are in the prime position to secure one of the two remaining playoffs spots, having dispatched fellow contender Mumbai Indians by six wickets and earning a two-point break from their nearest rivals on the table.
 They have just one match remaining with a win over ladder-leaders Sunrisers Hyderabad guaranteeing them a spot in the qualifiers.

-Should they lose their final fixture, they’ll have to await the results of Rajasthan and Kings XI Punjab to know if they’ve qualified, with a real possibility of them slipping out of the top four should those two franchises win their last matches by big margins.
+Should they lose their final fixture, they’ll have to await the results of Rajasthan, Mumbai and Kings XI Punjab to know if they’ve qualified, with a real possibility of them slipping out of the top four should those three franchises win their last matches by big margins.

 The Knight Riders – led by India international Dinesh Karthik – are one of just two sides to have won their previous two matches with the playoffs on the line, while their ranks feature T20 stars including Chris Lynn, Andre Russell and Sunil Narine.